Relationships between resources in Managed Service for Kubernetes

 A pod is a request to run one or more containers on a group node.
 In a Kubernetes cluster, each pod has a unique IP address so that applications do not conflict when using ports.

 Containers are described in pods via JSON or YAML objects.

 IP masquerade for pods

-If a pod needs access to resources outside the Kubernetes cluster, its IP address will be replaced by the IP address of the node the pod is running on.
-For this, the cluster uses IP masquerade.
+If a pod needs access to resources outside the cluster, its IP address will be replaced by the IP address of the node the pod is running on.
+For this purpose, the cluster uses IP masquerading.